shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

   </div>
 Example:

 Let, a person looks diagonally at an angle towards right-bottom.
-The angles between wireframes of left eyebrow will be relatively greater than right eyebrow&#39;s for same expression as compared to normal pose angles of same expression.
+The angles between wireframes of left eyebrow will be relatively greater than right eyebrow&#39;s for same expression as compared to face at normal pose angles of same expression.
 Thus,
 ***Feature Extraction:***
   <div align='center'>